ISO/IEC 29119

 ISO/IEC/IEEE 29119 Software and systems engineering -- Software testing is a series of five international standards for software testing.
-First developed in 2007 and released in 2013, the standard "defines vocabulary, processes, documentation, techniques, and a process assessment model for testing that can be used within any software development lifecycle."
+First developed in 2007, released in 2013, and revised in 2021, the standard "defines vocabulary, processes, documentation, techniques, and a process assessment model for testing that can be used within any software development lifecycle."

 History and revisions

 Development of the set of ISO/IEC/IEEE 29119 software testing standards began in May 2007, based on existing standards such as the Institute of Electrical and Electronics Engineers's IEEE 829 (test documentation), and IEEE 1008 (unit testing); and the BSI Group's BS 7925-1 (vocabulary) and -2 (software components).

 At first the International Organization for Standardization (ISO) had no working group with significant software testing experience, so the ISO created WG26, which by 2011 was represented by more than 20 different countries.
 Initially four sections were developed for the standard: Concepts and definitions (1), Test processes (2), Test documentation (3), and Test techniques (4).
 A fifth part concerning process assessment was considered for addition, ultimately becoming ISO/IEC 33063:2015, which ties to 29119-2's test processes.
-The actual fifth part of 29119 was published in November 2016 concerning the concept of keyword-driven testing.
+The actual fifth part of 29119 was published in November 2016 concerning the concept of keyword-driven testing, and revised in 2024.

 As of October 2025, the most recent versions of parts 1 to 5 are as follows: